dwolverton/stars-and-jars/README.md

 Here are some screenshots:

-The parent adds or removes stars
+The parent adds or removes stars.

 ![Admin Screenshot](screenshots/admin-screenshot.png)

 The child clicks the star to collect and fill the jar.

 ![Collecting Stars Screenshot](screenshots/stars-screenshot.png)

 When the jar is full, the child clicks to add it to their prizes.

 ![Collecting a Jar Screenshot](screenshots/jar-screenshot.png)

 ## Installation